-The Provincial Procedure of documenting disqualifications, field conditions or management issues is for the Referee to complete a written report and forward it to the vice president responsible for high school football.
+The Provincial Procedure of documenting disqualifications, is for the Referee to complete a written report and forward it to the vice president responsible for high school football.

 The vice president will complete a written report and forward to the BCSSFA executive with recommendations for further action if required.